opencadc/docker-base/cadc-postgresql-dev/README.md

 SCHEMAS="schema1 schema2 ..."
 ```

-Like the TAP-related schemas, all content schemas are created in each dcatabnase.
+Like the TAP-related schemas, all content schemas are created in each database.
 At least one
 database and one schema is needed to start a useful postgresql server.
 The `cadmin` account will
 have full authorization in these "content" schema(s).

-# PostgreSQL 12.x

 ## building it
 ```
-docker build -t cadc-postgresql-dev -f Dockerfile.pg12 .
+docker build -t cadc-postgresql-dev -f Dockerfile .
 ```

 ## checking it
 ```
-docker run -it cadc-postgresql-dev:latest /bin/bash
+docker run -rm -it cadc-postgresql-dev:latest /bin/bash
 ```

 ## running it
 ```
-docker run -d --volume=/path/to/config:/config:ro --volume=/path/to/logs:/logs:rw --name pg12db cadc-postgresql-dev:latest
+docker run -d --volume=/path/to/config:/config:ro --volume=/path/to/logs:/logs:rw --name pg15test cadc-postgresql-dev:latest
 ```

 One can expose the postgres server port (-p {external http port}:5432) or access it from an application